ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

   - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
   - `oc`

-Executing these commands you are validating part of these requirements:
+Execute these commands to validate some of these requirements:

 ```bash
 ibmcloud --version